What's It Going To Take To End The Shutdown? 5 Keys To Containing Coronavirus

 One big challenge labs have had in scaling up testing has been shortages of supplies, such as swabs to collect the samples, special fluids needed to safely transport them, and reagent chemicals to extract and analyze the genetic material from the virus.
 Labs around the U.S. and around the world are competing for these same supplies as demand surges globally.

-Reliable serological tests — also known as antibody tests — are also key to get a handle on how much of a community's population has already been exposed to the virus.
+Reliable serological tests — also known as antibody tests — are also key to getting a handle on how much of a community's population has already been exposed to the virus.
 Once someone has been exposed to the virus, their blood contains antibodies made by their immune system to fend off the infection.
 Serological blood tests, which can be performed quickly with a prick blood-draw, can detect these.

 Several of these tests have been developed, but it's not yet clear how reliable they are and it's a big effort to scale up availability.
 "This is really a late summer, early fall kind of endeavor — these tools probably aren't going to all be fully deployed in time to help us get out of the current epidemic," Gottlieb says.